DeloitteBlockchain/eos-docker-nNodes/README.md

 ## What is this?
-This project is responsible for configure and run EOS nodes.
+This project is responsible for configuring and running EOS nodes.
+It is smart enough to create as much EOS nodes as wanted.

+It is more of a dev resource which makes developing and testing these projects easier using `docker-compose`.

 ## Prerequisites
  - Docker Engine and Docker Compose  (tested on Ubuntu and macOS, Docker 18.06.0-ce and docker-compose 1.22.0).
 In order to download the images required to run the project, access to internet is needed.
 Images could also take a considerable amount of disk space, make sure to have at least 30GB free.